 Our Board consists of community members dedicated to upholding the mission of NEIPJC.
 Interested in joining us?
 You are invited to fill out a board member application form.

-Board Vice Chair
+Board Vice President

-Jack Knight is our Allamakee county board member.
+Jack Knight (he/him) is our Allamakee county board member.
 In addition to the NEIPJC board, he serves on two county boards, two regional, two watershed, and two other non profits.
 His philosophy for activism is through community service, and positioning oneself to have a seat at the table for decisions being made on development, farming, conservation, and environmental issues

 I (he/him) have spent my adult life trying to encourage truth-seeking for myself and others, mostly in college classrooms, but wherever truth-seeking seemed possible.
 I have found truth-seeking to lead to peace and justice seeking and am increasingly convinced that we will know neither peace nor justice nor truth until we learn how to live cooperatively with the Earth’s wisdom, with the wisdom that seems to me to have its origins in divine wisdom.
 I’m old now and still don’t know very well how to practice this cooperation, but I want still to try to learn better and to nurture community efforts in this direction.